kev0960/Fairstone/README.md

 the server and a client.
 Entire source is purely written in Javascript (Now considering porting to Typescript).

 We are using RethinkDB as a database which will record all of the matches and user information.

+The client UI is heavily based on EaselJS, a convenient canvas library.
+Some images of the cards may not properly shown due to the error on remote image server.

 All of source files are located in /src folder.